 This also happens!
 It may be partly due to hitting a natural plateau in their learning (see above), or it may be that they’re just not connecting with their teacher.
 The student-teacher relationship can make or break a child’s experience in the water.
 Consider a Splash & Dash lesson here and there to see how your child responds to a different teaching approach.
 Our staff all teach the same curriculum, but each have their own style and personality.
 Your Deck Support, Director on Duty or front desk staff can help you find a better fit if necessary.

 “We’re going to be traveling.”

 Awesome!
 If you want to hold your spot, consider taking advantage of our Summer Suspension program.
-If you know you’re going to need a different swim time when you return in the Fall, consider switching to that time instead of cancelling and suspend the new spot.
+If you know you’re going to need a different swim time when you return in the Fall, consider switching to that time instead of canceling and suspending the new spot.
 Whatever you choose to do with your enrollment, be sure to reach out to your teacher or to one of our Deck Support staff for some “swim homework” ideas for while you’re away.
 Summer swimming can be a great time to practice some of the skills we work on in our classes.
-And be sure to review our Summer Safety post to ensure a fun and safe summer for your family!
+And be sure to review these Summer Safety reminders to ensure a fun and safe summer for your family!